Whether or not you develop a bald spot all depends upon the shape of your skull.

 Skull expansion does not necessarily need to be large for hair loss to develop.
 So, for example, your hat size will not necessarily increase as a consequence of skull expansion!

-However, sometimes extreme skull expansion does develop, as the photos below strongly suggest.
+However, sometimes extreme skull expansion and hair loss does develop, as the photos below strongly suggest.

-In the top two photos, the arrows indicate the junction between the frontal and parietal bones.
-These are called suture lines.
+Notice that two photos have arrows.
+These indicate the junction (suture line) between the frontal and parietal bones.
 No bone growth occurs at this junction, which is why that very obvious dip you can see appears.

 Whether or not extreme skull expansion takes place like this depends on the shape of the skull and the "growth potential" it has.
 High DHT levels is a factor too.
 But, since DHT levels can also be high in men who suffer no hair loss at all, obviously this is not the most important issue.